BastelPichi/compatibility/brightway.md

 -- | --
 Invalid FW File | You've probably downloaded wrong firmware file.
 Go back to mi-fw-info website and download MCU FW Details.
 Make sure to patch as the Xiaomi 4 pro gen 2
 Progress stuck at 5% or 45% | USB Port in computer doesn't have enough power.
 Use a USB hub, another USB port, or another PC Progress stuck at 0% (1) | The BWFlasher app is a bit buggy by nature.
-Sometimes it takes quite a few tries (open BWFlasher, load patch,start update, wait a few seconds, no progress, close app, open BW Flasher again and repeat until success).
+Sometimes it takes quite a few tries (open BWFlasher, load patch, start update, wait a few seconds, no progress, close app, open BW Flasher again and repeat until success).
 Basically turn off and on BWFlasher & retry a few times.
 Progress stuck at 0% (2) | Connect cables in this order: 1- Connect the UART adapter to the PC (w/ 5 pin cable); 2-Turn on the scooter, disconnect Scooter cables; 3- Connect UART/5 Pin cable to the scooter
 Progress stuck at 0% (3) | Make sure the Scooter is ON when you press "Start Update" and start flashing Progress stuck at 0% (4) | Make sure cables are fully seated In the UART pins.
 Make sure 5pin connector is well connected to the scooter